jgarcia/jquery_file_upload_sample/README.markdown

 # Jquery file Upload

-For a while I've been having the idea of setting up a multi file upload on a cms application I'm working on; I read about jquery file upload, but never got around to read the documentation and do an exercise.
+For a while I've been having the idea of setting up a multi file upload on a cms application I'm working on; I read about [jquery file upload](http://blueimp.github.com/jQuery-File-Upload/) a while ago, but never got around to read the documentation and do an exercise.

 Today I decided I would build a sample app that would allow users to create a gallery and add photos to it.